Bryxxit/puppet-forge-cache-proxy/README.md

 # Puppet forge cache proxy

 This is a small go gin application that servers a proxy for the forgeapi.
 It will download modules locally to a directory.
+And if the module is requested for download again it will server the local package from cache

 # building